Podcasts and radio

 CrowdScience

-I present CrowdScience, a weekly science documentary show on The BBC World Service.
+I present CrowdScience, a weekly science documentary show on the BBC World Service.
 Each episode begins with a question from one of our listeners, and I track down scientists across the globe to find the answer.

 Here are a few of my favourite episodes: